Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dd>
          Loop all resource paths in the OpenAPI Description and check that all resource path segments use lowercase letters, digits or hyphens (<code>-</code>).
 The last path segment is allowed to start with a <code>_</code>.
          <aside class="example">
-            You can use the following regex for each resource path:
+            You can use the following regular expression for each resource path:
             <pre><code>^(\/|(\/_[a-z0-9]+|\/(([a-z0-9\-]+|{[^}]+})(\/([a-z0-9\-\.]+|{[^}]+}))*)(\/_[a-z]+)?)\/?)$</code></pre>
          </aside>
       </dd>